Oldsmobile: 2000s

 The last 500 Aleros, Auroras, Bravadas, Silhouettes and Intrigues produced received special Oldsmobile heritage emblems and markings which signified 'Final 500'.
 All featured a unique Dark Cherry Metallic paint scheme.
 Auroras and Intrigues would be accompanied by special Final 500 literature.
-However, only the Intrigue, Aurora, Bravada, and Alero had all Final 500 models built; the Silhouette only had 360 built as a result of the plant running out of out of production capacity due to fleet order obligations for minivans on the same assembly line.
+However, only the Intrigue, Aurora, Bravada, and Alero had all Final 500 models built; the Silhouette only had 360 built as a result of the plant running out of production capacity due to fleet order obligations for minivans on the same assembly line.
 The Oldsmobile division's last completed production car was an Alero GLS 4-door sedan, which was signed by all of the Olds assembly line workers.
 It was on display at the R. E. Olds Transportation Museum located in Lansing, Michigan until GM's bankruptcy, when it retook possession of the car.
 It was then located at the GM Heritage Center in Sterling Heights, Michigan.
 In December 2017, the car headed to New York where it was auctioned off at a dealer-only auction for $42,000 to a Florida dealer.
-Also sold at the auction were a 1999 Cutlass and a 1999 Ciera.
+Also sold at the auction were a 1999 Cutlass and a 1996 Ciera.